 Emergency Eye Care

 Sometimes a more pressing eye issue emerges, but it does not warrant a trip to the emergency room.
-Our optometrists in Waterville and Newport are available to help you when urgent eye care needs arise.
+Our optometrists in Waterville and Newport can help you when urgent eye care needs arise.
 Our doctors understand that unexpected situations happen and are available to assist you.

 When Do You Need Emergency Eye Care?